anonymousresearch2026/quishing-robustness/README.md

 # Quishing Robustness

-Code and benchmark for the study **"Evaluating the Robustness of Machine-Learning Quishing Detectors to Real-World QR-Code Distortions."**
+Code and benchmark for the study "Evaluating the Robustness of Machine-Learning Quishing Detectors to Real-World QR-Code Distortions."

-This repository reproduces two image-based QR-code phishing ("quishing") detectors — a classical gradient-boosted model (XGBoost) and a compact convolutional neural network (CNN) — and evaluates how their detection performance degrades when QR codes are subjected to realistic capture distortions (blur, rotation, salt-and-pepper noise, and JPEG compression).
+This repository reproduces two image-based QR-code phishing ("quishing") detectors; a classical gradient-boosted model (XGBoost) and a compact convolutional neural network (CNN).
+And it evaluates how their detection performance degrades when QR codes are subjected to realistic capture distortions (blur, rotation, salt-and-pepper noise, and JPEG compression).
 It also implements and evaluates a training-time data-augmentation defense.

 ## What the code does